 Biodiversity and Conservation (1st talk-virtual)

-This section gave an overview of biodiversity and conservation from a global and local perspective, with emphasis on threats and conservation problems.
-This presentation was titled, Conservation and Biodiversity’ and was made by Dr Taiye A. Adeyanju, of the University of Ibadan, Nigeria.
+This segment offered an overview of biodiversity and conservation from a global and local viewpoint, with focus on risks and conservation concerns.
+This presentation was titled, Conservation and Biodiversity’ and was made by Dr Taiye A. Adeyanju, of the University of Ibadan, Nigeria..

 Role of genomics analytical tools in species conservation (2nd talk-virtual)

-This part was focused on the use of bioinformatics in Genetics/Genomics/Phylogenetics.
-Participants were introduced into genomics and tools used for genetic data analysis, and how genomic data helped improved understanding of biodiversity conservation.
-The resource person showed through presentation the relevance of his work in species conservation.
+The use of bioinformatics in genetics, genomics, and phylogenetics was the main topic of this section.
+The methods for analyzing genetic data and genomics were presented to the participants, along with the ways in which genomic data have advanced our knowledge of biodiversity protection.
+The resource person demonstrated the value of his work in species conservation through his presentation.
 The presentation titled, ‘Use of bioinformatics in phylogenetics: "Understanding Evolutionary Biogeography in a Changing World", was made by Dr. Daru H. Barnabas of the Department of Life Sciences, Texas A&M University - Corpus Christi, USA.

 Conservation Genetics in Nigeria I (3rd talk-virtual)